SumeraMartin/Coreactor/README.md

 **Reducer** is a function send from the coreactor that changes the current state to the new one which is then dispatched back to the view.

-**Event** a command that is sent from the coreactor to the view that should be used to perform stateless operations (show a toast, navigate to the next screen ... )
+**Event** is a command that is sent from the coreactor to the view that should be used to perform stateless operations (show a toast, navigate to the next screen ...)

 ## Setup